rynchin/clusterattention/blog_template/blog.md

 # Introduction

 A useful way to reframe self-attention is to interpret it as a graph neural network operating over the complete graph $G=(V,E)$ on $n=|V|$.
 Every token attends to every other token, which is exactly message passing on a complete graph with self-edges.
 This is quadratic in the number of tokens, as the number of messages passed is $O(E) = O(n^2)$.
 Several existing methods reduce this cost that can be categorized as altering the graph structure or the attention kernel.
-For example:
+We summarize them below:

-* **Linear attention.** Replace the softmax kernel with a feature map $\phi(\cdot)$ [2, 3].
-Compute $(QK^\top)V$ as $Q(\phi(K)^\top V)$.
-Cost $O(n d^2)$ instead of $O(n^2 d)$.
-Quality depends on the kernel approximation.
+* **Linear attention.** Linear attention rewrites softmax attention using a positive feature map $\phi(\cdot)$ such that $(QK^\top)V$ becomes $\phi(Q)(\phi(K)^\top V)$ [1,2].
+This reduces complexity to $O(n)$ but relies on the assumption that the softmax kernel can be well-approximated via an inner product.
+These approximations work well for some domains but can degrade performance when the kernel approximation is poor.
-* **Cluster attention** [6].
-Group tokens into clusters.
-Compute attention inside each cluster plus attention between cluster summaries.
-Cost depends on the number of clusters $C$.
-Uses locality-sensitive hashing (LSH) to form clusters based on query-key similarity, achieving $O(n \log n)$ complexity.
-Reformer [4] combines LSH-based clustering with reversible layers and chunked feed-forward networks to reduce memory usage.
+* **Cluster attention**.
+Cluster attention reduces computation by grouping tokens into clusters and operating primarily over cluster representatives.
+Reformer [3] uses LSH to bucket queries and keys and computes attention only within buckets, achieving $O(n \log n)$ complexity while assuming that hash buckets respect semantic locality.
+Fast Transformers with Clustered Attention [4] groups queries into $C$ clusters (e.g., via $k$-means), computes attention between cluster centroids and all keys, then broadcasts centroid outputs back to queries.
+This yields an $O(nC)$ method but relies on the assumption that the centroid provides a sufficiently informative summary of each cluster.
-* **Sparse attention.** Replace the complete graph with a sparse adjacency pattern.
-Sparse Transformers [5] use fixed strided patterns or learned sparsity masks.
-Longformer [7] and BigBird [8] extend this with sliding windows and global tokens.
-Cost becomes $O(n \sqrt{n})$ to $O(n)$ or better depending on the schedule.
+* **Sparse attention.** Sparse Transformers [5] reduce attention cost by restricting each query to attend to only a small, predetermined subset of keys, for example fixed strided patterns or learned sparsity masks.
+Longformer [6] and BigBird [7] extend this with sliding windows and global tokens.
+They provide subquadratic cost but impose fixed sparsity patterns rather than learning them.

-This blog develops a sequence of architectures centered on clustering, motivated by graph neural networks.
+This blog develops a sequence of architectures centered on clustering.
+Our architectures build on linear and cluster attention as templates, but introduce different aggregation mechanisms (mixing clusters, supernodes) to obtain $O(n\sqrt{n})$ cost.
 Our work culminates in two main directions:

-1. `SuperClusterAttention` an attention mechanism that restricts self-attention to within learned clusters and uses supernodes to route information between clusters.
+1. `SuperClusterAttention`: an attention mechanism that restricts self-attention to within learned clusters and uses supernodes to route information between clusters.
-2. `ClusterKernelAttention`, which uses learned soft clusters and low-rank cluster mixing within linear attention to capture global context efficiently.
+2. `ClusterKernelAttention`: which uses learned soft clusters and low-rank cluster mixing within linear attention to capture global context efficiently.

-We apply these architectures to three domains: language modeling (enwik8), physics regression (HEP events), and 3D object recognition (modelnet).
+We apply these architectures to three domains: language modeling (enwik8), physics regression (HEP events), and 3D object recognition (ModelNet40).

-We hypothesize that these proposed techniques are particularly effective when the underlying data exhibit latent cluster structure, making clustering an appropriate inductive bias.
+We treat clustering as a task-conditional inductive bias.
+We hypothesize that these techniques are most effective when the data exhibit stable latent group structure that benefits from explicit cross-cluster routing.
+Conversely, we expect limited gains or degradation when clustering signals are weak at short context lengths or when preserving fine-grained local geometry is critical.

 # Proposed Architectures

-## SuperClusterAttention
+## SuperClusterAttention (SCA)

 SuperClusterAttention replaces full self-attention with a two–stage process that first routes information through a set of cluster “supernodes” and then performs local attention inside each cluster.
 The steps are: